sensedeep/custom-metrics/README.md

 })
 ```

 This will buffer metric updates in-memory until the sum of buffered `DataSent` is greater than 1024, or there have been 20 calls to emit, or 60 seconds has elapsed, whichever is reached first.
-If elapsed is omitted, the default elapsed period is the period of your lowest span.
+If the 'elapsed' property is not provided, the default elapsed period is the interval of your lowest span (default 30 seconds).
 CustomMetrics will regularly flush metrics as required and will save buffered metrics upon Lambda instance termination.

 Buffered metrics may be less accurate than non-buffered metrics.
 Metrics may be retained in-memory for a period of time before being flushed to DynamoDB.
 If a Lambda instance is not required to service a request, any buffered metrics will remain in-memory until AWS terminates the Lambda -- whereupon the buffered values will be saved.
 This may mean a temporary loss of accuracy to querying entities.